 - (b) All request forms must be completed by the party requesting the copies.
 In all cases the party so requesting must sign his or her individual name to the form.
 Written requests shall be made on the form provided by the record custodian, and shall include the reason for such request. - (c) Mechanical reproduction of a record shall not be undertaken when it is the judgment of the record custodian that any available means of mechanically reproducing the subject record is likely to cause damage to such record. - (d) No copy fee shall be assessed when multiple copies of the record requested have been prepared for free public distribution, or when the record custodian determines that the cost of charging and handling the fee exceeds the cost of providing a copy without charge.

-Adopted bу the Boar d of Regents and approved by the Chairma 20th day of March , 1986 .
-7

-of the Board of Regents this 20th day of, 1986
+Adopted by the Board of Regents and approved by the Chairman of the Board of Regents this 20th day of March , 1986.

-- Mon Millimalds

-AT TEST: CHAIRMAN (Acking)

-· · · · · · illian h Senla ex